4am-robotics/robmuxinator/README.md

 - `host: string` (optional, default: hostname of localhost): Target host of the `tmux` session.
 - `user: string` (optional, default: robot): Target user of the `tmux` session.
 - `wait_for_core: bool` (optional, default: true): Starts the session only after `roscore` is available.
-- `prio: int` (optional, default: 10): Priority of the session.
+- `prio: int` (optional, default: 10): Priority of starting the session.
 Sessions with the same priority start concurrently.
 Smaller numbers have higher priority.
+- `prio_stop: int` (optional, default: `prio`): Priority of stopping the session.
+Sessions with the same priority stop concurrently.
+Higher numbers have higher priority.
 - `locked: bool` (optional, default: false): Locked sessions won't be closed on `stop` or `restart` (only if forced).
 - `pre_condition: string` (optional): Bash command used as a condition that must be fulfilled before the session can start.